MatrixAI/Polykey-Network-Dashboard/README.md

 The entire built `public` directory gets uploaded to cloudflare's KV system.

-The custom domain is then added as a special record on the `polykey.com` zone which routes directly to the worker service.
+The custom domain is then added as a special record on the `testnet.polykey.com` and `mainnet.polykey.com` zone which routes directly to the worker service.

-On top of that, there is a page rule that 301 redirects `www.polykey.com/*` to `https://polykey.com/$1`.

 Finally HTTPS is always on, so there's a redirection from `http` to `https` too.